Salt Lake City, please discontinue this environmental injustice.

 The canyon, at an estimated 32,000 acres, will host 75 percent of the visitors Yellowstone receives (4.4 million) in a geographic footprint that is 1 percent of Yellowstone's size."
 Desnews April 21, 2017 U. engineering study recommends variable toll for Big Cottonwood Canyon

-Fire hydrants are a must for watershed protection.
+Canyon fire hydrants are a must for watershed and wildlife protection.

-Why is SLC Public Utilities against modern fire flows and hydrants in Big Cottonwood Canyon?
+Why are there dry fire hydrants in Big Cottonwood Canyon?

 Today we invite 1.7 million visitors a year into Big Cottonwood Canyon and tomorrow 3 million visitors.
 They should be safe.
 Big Cottonwood Canyon lacking fire flows and hydrants is not safe.

-Utah's 31.7 billion vehicle miles generates 16 million pounds of toxic tire dust going in our watersheds.
+Utah's 32 billion vehicle miles generates 27 million pounds of toxic tire dust going into our water, air and food.

 Paint dust is one of the microplastics founds in drinking water sources.

-Washing and drying synthetic clothes puts synthetic fibers in the watershed.
+Washing and drying synthetic clothes puts synthetic fibers into our watersheds and airsheds.

 The U.K. has banned microbeads.